-The main body of a standard academic transcript at the University includes a list of all courses attempted, the grade result in each, the average course grade (undergraduate only), and sessional and cumulative grade point averages (undergraduate only); transfer credit or advanced standing awarded; titles of any theses (Masters and Doctoral); information about the student's academic status including records of suspension and refusal of further registration and current academic sanctions; and the details of the program(s) (including fields, specialists, majors, and minors) and degree completed.
-See the University of Toronto's University Assessment and Grading Practices Policy (date).
+The main body of a standard academic transcript at the University includes a list of all courses attempted, the grade earned in each, the average course grade (undergraduate only), and sessional and cumulate grade point averages (undergraduate only); transfer credit awarded; titles of any theses (Doctoral); information about the student's academic status including records of suspension and refusal of further registration, and current academic sanctions; and the details of the program(s) (including fields, specialists, majors, and minors) and degree completed.
+See the University of Toronto's Grading Practices Policy (April 9, 1998) and the Graduate Grading and Evaluations Policy (May 12, 2004).